‘The time is fulfilled, and the kingdom of God has come near. Repent, and believe in the good news!’

 And so the fishermen Jesus calls get the task to become fishers of people, to share with those they ‘catch’ the good news of the kingdom of God come near to those in despair, to encourage them to repent and change their mindset, and to pass on the light.
 This way, the good news is not just an abstract concept or a theological theory, but becomes a movement, something that cannot be stopped, something that overcomes the powers that are and brings hope and new life.

-Fishing for people is not just to get them to accept Christ as their personal Lord and savior, no, there is a call to community and the call to be the breathing, living, acting body of Christ in this world, the kingdom of God come near.
+Fishing for people is not just to get them to accept Christ as their personal Lord and savior, no, there is a call to community and the call to be the breathing, living, acting body of Christ in this world, and to represent the kingdom of God come near.

-But Jesus’ call, his very first words, echo through time and space into our reality, and it sounds defiant and rebellious.
 Repent.
-Turn around, turn up, change your mindset, change your attitude.
+Turn around, turn up, change your mindset, change your attitude toward your neighbor.
 And not only that, but believe in the good news.
 Believe that there is hope, there is the chance of change, believe that values like compassion and common sense and integrity and civility are important as expressions of the love we have for God and for our neighbor.
 Believe that God wants all injustice and suffering to end – believe that God calls us to actively participate in the change of circumstances and to become those through whom the kingdom of God can be experienced.
 Believe that we have a light inside us, ignited by God, that we are called to let so shine and to share with all so that the darkness may not overcome it.

 This post is also available in: German